-AGGREGATE GENERATOR OUTPUT OF 2 MW OR MORE
+AGGREGATE GENERATOR OUTPUT OF 150 kW OR MORE, BUT LESS THAN 750 kW

 - 1. The undersigned Project Developer submits this Generator Interconnection Application and appropriate filing fee to interconnect a new Project to the Utility Electric System or to increase the capacity of an existing Project interconnected to the Utility Electric System. - 2.
-A Project Developer requesting interconnection or an increase in the capacity of an existing Project to the Utility Electric System must provide the following information: - a.
-Completed Interconnection Application Data sheet appropriate for the capacity rating and type of generating unit(s), as found in the Utility's Generator Interconnection Requirements (Interconnection Application Data sheet, found in Appendix B or C, must be attached to this Interconnection Application). - b.
-Description of the equipment configuration and proposed interconnection one-line diagram (one-line diagram must be attached to this Interconnection Application). - c.
-Project Developer (Single Point of Contact):
+A Project Developer requesting interconnection or an increase in the capacity of an existing Project to the Utility Electric System must provide the following information: - Completed Interconnection Application Data sheet appropriate for the capacity rating and a. type of generating unit(s), as found in the Utility's Generator Interconnection

+Requirements (Interconnection Application Data sheet must be attached to this Interconnection Application).

+b.
+Description of the equipment configuration and proposed interconnection one-line diagram (one-line diagram must be attached to this Interconnection Application).

+C. Project Developer (Single Point of Contact):

 Name:

 Address:

 Phone Number:

 Fax Number:

-Project Site Address:
+e-mail Address:

-3. This Generator Interconnection Application shall be directed to the Utility representative as indicated below:

-Great Lakes Energy 1323 Boyne Avenue P.O.
+ated below: Great Lakes Energy 1323 Boyne Avenue P.O.
 Box 70 Boyne City, MI 49712 Attn: System Engineer

-4. I, the undersigned and authorized representative of the Project, submit this Generator Interconnection Application and required technical data for the Utility's review.
-I understand that upon acceptance, the Utility shall subsequently provide an Interconnection Study Agreement.
-The Interconnection Study Agreement will include the Scope of the Interconnection Study.
-I also understand that I shall be required to furnish certain required technical data as requested by the Utility in support of this study and reimburse the Utility for its study expenses.
+4. Interdupon said will ir furnis undersigned and authorized representative of the Project Developer, submit this Generator connection Application and required technical data for the Utility's review.
+I understand that acceptance, the Utility shall subsequently provide an Interconnection Study Agreement, if Interconnection Study is determined to be necessary.
+The Interconnection Study Agreement include the Scope of the Interconnection Study.
+I also understand that I shall be required to sh certain required technical data as requested by the Utility in support of this study and purse the Utility for its study expenses.

-Authorized Signature:
+Auth orized Signature:

-Printed Name:
+Print ed Name:

 Title:

-Company Name:
+Com pany Name:

-Date:
+Date :